SamiNimer/MADS-ML-Portfolio-SamiNmer/README.md

-# Welcome to My Data Science Portfolio
+# Welcome to My Data Science Portfolio MADS 2025/2026

 This portfolio contains a summary of my work, including machine learning exercises, a hackathon project, and critical reflections.